jpsaa/saa_higher_level_cog_recovery_2023/README.md

-# Trajectory and factors impacting cognitive recovery in the first year after stroke
+# Trajectory and factors impacting higher-level cognitive recovery in the first year after stroke

 This repository contains code needed to reproduce the article:

-**Saa JP, Koh G, Yap P, Tse T, Baum C, Uribe D, Windecker S, Ma H, Davis S, Donnan G, Carey T**.
+**Saa JP, Koh G, Yap P, Tse T, Baum C, Uribe DE, Windecker SM, Ma H, Davis S, Donnan G, Carey LM**.
 "Mapping higher-level cognition in the first year post-stroke across countries", (submitted to *NNR*).

 Badge to pull data (non-functional; will be added some time in the future when data becomes public).